Wendyydxiao/regextutorial/README.md

 - /api/users/:userId (Get a single user by ID)
 - /api/thoughts (Get all thoughts)
 - /api/thoughts/:thoughtId (Get a single thought by ID)
-- /api/users/:userId/friends (Get a user's list of friends)

 POST: